Local Weather Alerts browser hijacker removal instructions

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-More often than not browser hijackers are advertised as useful, legitimate apps that supposed to include some features, improve browsing safety and/or be useful in some other way.
-Although, not many apps of this type function as they supposed to.
-Most of them are useless and designed only to generate revenue for developers by gathering data and promoting fake search engines.
-Some examples of apps that are categorized as browser hijackers too are Protect My Search App, Search Power+ and Unit Conversion Tab.
+Generally, browser hijackers are advertised as useful, legitimate apps that supposedly include various features, improve browsing safety and are useful in other ways.
+In fact, few of these apps function as promised.
+Most are useless and designed only to generate revenue for developers by gathering data and promoting fake search engines.
+Some examples of other apps also categorized as browser hijackers are Protect My Search App, Search Power+ and Unit Conversion Tab.

 How did Local Weather Alerts install on my computer?

-Very often PUAs get downloaded and/or installed together with other, usually free programs.
-More precisely, when they are included in their download and/or installation setups.
+PUAs are commonly downloaded and installed with other (usually free) programs when they are included into the software set-ups.
 This distribution method is called "bundling".
-Unwanted downloads and/or installations occur when users download and/or install programs without checking settings that are available in their setups.
-In other words, when they do not declining offers to download and/or install additionally included apps.
-Usually those offers can be found in "Advanced", "Custom", and other similar settings of setups.
-Additionally, unwanted downloads, installations can be caused by clicking deceptive advertisements that are designed to execute certain scripts.
+Unwanted downloads and installations occur when people download or install programs without checking settings available in the set-ups.
+I.e., they fail to decline offers to download or install additionally-included apps.
+These offers can usually be found in "Advanced", "Custom", and other similar settings of.
+Additionally, unwanted downloads and installations can be caused by clicking deceptive advertisements that execute certain scripts.

-Software should not be downloaded (or installed) through, from questionable channels like Peer-to-Peer networks (e.g., eMule, torrent clients), unofficial websites, third party downloaders, installed via third party installers, etc. Such channels often are used as tools to distribute various PUAs, in some cases even malicious apps.
+Software should not be downloaded or installed through dubious channels such as Peer-to-Peer networks (e.g., eMule, torrent clients), unofficial websites, third party downloaders, installed via third party installers, etc. These channels are often used to distribute PUAs and malicious apps.
 Therefore, files and programs should be downloaded only from official pages and via direct links.
-Furthermore, download and installation setups that contain settings like "Advanced", "Custom" should be checked for offers to download and/or install additionally included, potentially unwanted apps.
-Those offers should be declined before completing downloads and installations.
-Intrusive ads that appear on shady pages should not be trusted (clicked).
-They can open other shady pages or cause downloads, installations of unwanted programs.
-If there are any suspicious, unwanted extensions, plug-ins or add-ons installed on a web browser, then they should be uninstalled right away.
-The same should be done with software of this kind that is installed on the operating system.
-If your computer is already infected with Local Weather Alerts, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.
+Check all download and installation settings such as "Advanced" and "Custom" and decline offers to download or install additionally-included, potentially unwanted apps before completing the process.
+Do not trust or click intrusive ads that appear on dubious web pages, since they can open other dubious pages or cause download/installation of unwanted programs.
+Remove any suspicious, unwanted extensions, plug-ins and add-ons installed on the browser immediately.
+The same should be applied to software of this kind that is installed on the operating system.
+If your computer is already infected with Local Weather Alerts, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacke.

 Website promoting Local Weather Alerts browser hijacker: